NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fortified Elixirs.md

 Your treatments for diseases and poisons can be very efficacious, though they tend not to last as long.
-A creature that is under the effect of an infused [[Antidote (Lesser)|Antidote]] or [[Antiplague (Lesser)|Antiplague]] that you created can choose to reroll a failed Fortitude saving throw against an appropriate affliction (poison for antidote and disease for antiplague).
+A creature that is under the effect of an infused [[3-Rules/Character Building/Equipment/A/Antidote (Lesser)|Antidote]] or [[3-Rules/Character Building/Equipment/A/Antiplague (Lesser)|Antiplague]] that you created can choose to reroll a failed Fortitude saving throw against an appropriate affliction (poison for antidote and disease for antiplague).
 The creature doesn't gain the elixir's usual item bonus to the reroll, and after the reroll, the elixir's duration immediately ends.
 This is a fortune effect.

 *Source: Pathfinder Player Core 2*
 *ORC*